 Data Loading, Defined

-Data loading (the “L” in “ETL” or “ELT”), is quite simply the process of packing up your data and moving it to a designated data warehouse.
-It is at the beginning of this transitory phase where you can begin planning a roadmap, outlining where you would like to move forward with your data and how you would like to use it.
-Where is the final destination?
+Data loading (the “L” in “ETL” or “ELT”) is the process of packing up your data and moving it to a designated data warehouse.
+At the beginning of this transitory phase, you can plan a roadmap, outline where you would like to move forward with your data, and consider how you would like to use it.

 Your ETL Journey, At a Glance

-- Extraction: AKA the “E” in “ETL,” is the first step in the process.
-This is where you begin to retrieve your data from various sources.
-With extraction being the beginning of your ETL journey, you must proceed with caution.
-The livelihood of the following transformation and loading phases depend on the success of this first step.
+- Extraction: The “E” in “ETL” is the first step in the process.
+This is where you start retrieving your data from various sources.
+You must proceed with caution during extraction.
+The success of the following two phases depends on this first step.

-- Transformation: The “T” in “ETL,” this is the second step of ETL where you reformat the data from its current form so that it fits the form of its next host.
-While you’re transforming your data, you are preparing to send it to be further examined in the data loading phase.
+- Transformation: The “T” in “ETL” is the second step of ETL, where you reformat the data from its current form to fit the form of its next host.
+Transformation prepares your data to be further examined in the data loading phase.

-Soon after your departure from the extraction phase, you will be faced with the decision of which loading process that you would like to deploy.
+Next, you must decide which loading process to deploy.
 There are two main types of data loading processes: a full load and an incremental load.

-- Full Load: This is where all of your data is selected, moved in bulk, and then replaced by new data.
-Although it is not as complex to navigate through, loading time is much slower.
-With the overwhelming amount of data being moved at once, it is much easier for data to get lost within the big move.
+This is where all your data is selected, moved in bulk, and replaced by new data.
+It’s not as complex as incremental loading, as no specific loading order is required.
+But it does take longer than incremental loading.
+Plus, with such an overwhelming amount of data getting moved at once, it is much easier for data to get lost within the big move.

-- Incremental Load: This is where you are moving new data in intervals.
-Due to its intricate nature, delivery time is much faster than its counterpart.
-However, this speed comes at a cost.
-Incremental loads are more likely to encounter problems due to the nature of having to manage them as individual batches rather than one big group.
+This is where you are moving new data in intervals.
+Due to its intricate nature, delivery time during incredmental loading is much faster than during its counterpart.
+However, incremental loads are more likely to encounter problems.
+This is because you must manage them as individual batches rather than one big group.

-- Universal formatting: Before you begin loading your data, make sure that you identify where it is coming from and where you want to go.
+- Universal formatting.
+Before you begin loading your data, make sure that you identify where it is coming from and where you want it to go.
 Are your formats the same?
 Were they cared for during the transformation process?

-- Loss of data: Did you leave anything behind?
+- Loss of data.
+Did you leave anything behind?
 Is your data duplicated?
 Missing?
-Tracking the status of all data is critical for a smooth loading process.
+To ensure a smooth loading process, you must track the status of all data.

-- Speed: Are you moving too fast?
-Although it’s exciting to be closer towards your final destination, do not rush through this phase.
+- Speed.
+Are you moving too fast?
+Although getting closer to your final destination is exciting, take your time with this phase.
 Errors are most likely to occur during this time.

-AtScale allows IT and data engineering to manage data migration via ELT on their own terms by allowing data consumers to continue to access data across sources and formats during the process.
-There is no business disruption, and the process is invisible to these users.
+AtScale enables IT and data engineering teams to manage ETL on their own terms.
+Our universal semantic layer empowers users to access data across sources and formats during migration.
+There is no business disruption, and the process is invisible to end users.

-AtScale also enables business people to leverage autonomous data engineering to achieve a result equivalent to ELT, accessing data from both legacy and modern data warehouses such as Oracle, Teradata, Google BigQuery, and Snowflake and transforming your data through virtualization, modeling, and a Universal Semantic Layer.
-This effectively frees up time from worrying about mechanics to focus on the higher-order analytics that drive business.
+AtScale also allows teams to leverage autonomous data engineering, achieving a result equivalent to ETL.
+Our virtualization, modeling, and semantic layer technology empower teams to access data from both legacy and modern data warehouses such as Oracle, Teradata, Google BigQuery, and Snowflake.
+Ultimately, it frees up teams from worrying about mechanics so they can focus on the higher-order analytics that drive business.